BurgerGroup/Burger/README.md

 -----

 ## Features:
-- The network module uses the muduo Reactor scheme.
+- The network module uses the Reactor scheme.
-- Use more c++11 features like thread library
+- Use more c++11 features like thread and chrono library
-- Wrapped mysql c api, providing more easy to use high-level api
+- Wrapped mysql c api, providing more easy to use high-level api.
 - Using C++ language development, shielding the underlying details, more user-friendly to write server programs.
 - Wrapped spdlog api, more easy to use logger

 ## Compile and install:

 ```
-$ sudo apt install g++ cmake make libboost-dev mysql-server libmysqlclient-dev libcurl4-openssl-dev protobuf-compiler libprotobuf-dev
+$ sudo apt install g++ cmake make libboost-all-dev mysql-server libmysqlclient-dev libcurl4-openssl-dev protobuf-compiler libprotobuf-dev

 $ git clone https://github.com/chanchann/Burger.git

 $ cd Burger